shadolee/JavaScript30/readme.md

-# Working on the Javascript30 exercises I created and customised each webpage.
-Before and after picture gallery is below.
+# Working on the Javascript30 exercises I created and customised each webpage, going beyond what was required.
+Javascript30 is a well known and fun video tutorial series that teaches Javascript.

+## Before and after picture gallery is below.

 ## 1) JS Drum Kit
 ### BEFORE